PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 <img src="https://user-images.githubusercontent.com/41071502/126908484-b9609c33-9f56-4f72-ab10-97cb0a311151.png" width="550" height="350">

 U-net is a convolutional neural network that was designed originally for biomedical image segmentation.
-However, I learned that it worked well with sattelite image segmentation.
+However, I learned that it worked well with satellite image segmentation.
 Two types of images are required to run the U-net architecture.
-One is the original satteltite imagery and the second is a classified image (mask).
+One is the original satellite imagery and the second is a classified image (mask).
 This mask layer can contain multiple classification for different land uses, but in this there are only 2 classifications, roads and everything else that is not a road.

 ## Data Cleaning

-The original dataset was 1500 x 1500 pixel images.
+The original dataset was 1500 x 1500-pixel images.
 I needed to make the inputs 128 x 128 to run the model.
-Originally I took the inputs and resized them on the fly, however, this took a lot of time, so I took multiple 128 x 128 cropped sections of the original image.
+Originally, I took the inputs and resized them on the fly, however, this took a lot of time, so I took multiple 128 x 128 cropped sections of the original image.
 Some of the original images had white spaces around the edges, so I deleted all of these.
-The issue now was the there were mask layers that did not have a matching pair, so I made a new dataframe and checked that each input image had a corresponding mask image.
+The issue now was the there were mask layers that did not have a matching pair, so I made a new data frame and checked that each input image had a corresponding mask image.

 ![image](https://user-images.githubusercontent.com/41071502/126913653-e0855b6f-1a50-4c71-a2cb-084e213b1f93.png)

 ## Modelling

 I used 1350 training images and 150 images for validation to run the model.
-The batch size I used is 275, this was limited by the ammount of ram I have.
+The batch size I used is 275, this was limited by the amount of ram I have.
 The prediction threshold is set to 50%, meaning that the model will only classify a pixel as a road if it is over 50% confident that the pixel value represents a road.
 The model uses the pair of satellite images with the classified masks to make a prediction on new images.

 #### Optimizer - adam
 #### loss - binary cross entropy